-How to Prevent overheating
+How to prevent computer overheating

 Cleanliness – Bottom line, dust is an insulator and can be bad news for a computer.
 Every component that covered with a blanket of insulating dust is a component that is at risk of overheating.